 Average Connecticut Car Insurance Cost by City

-Connecticut demonstrates considerable geographic variation in car insurance costs throughout the state, with full coverage premiums ranging from $131 monthly in Bristol to $199 in New Haven.
-Location significantly influences Connecticut car insurance pricing across different regions.
+Connecticut shows considerable geographic variation in car insurance costs throughout the state, with full coverage premiums ranging from $131 monthly in Bristol to $199 in New Haven.
+Location influences Connecticut car insurance pricing across different regions.

-The $68 monthly difference between the cheapest and most expensive locations underscores how major metropolitan areas and coastal cities typically see higher rates due to traffic volume and claim frequency.
-Compare rates for your city below.
+The $68 monthly difference between the cheapest and most expensive locations shows how major metropolitan areas and coastal cities see higher rates due to traffic volume and claim frequency.
+Compare rates for your city:

 Is Connecticut Car Insurance Expensive?

 Connecticut ranks 41st in affordability for full coverage and 45th overall for minimum coverage policies, making it one of the costliest states for car insurance in our 2025 study.
-However, this is only an overall statistic comparing average rates for the entirety of states, and affordability rankings for your city compared to the rest of the United States will vary widely.
+This is an overall statistic comparing average rates across states, and affordability rankings for your city compared to the rest of the United States will vary widely.

 Why Is Car Insurance More Expensive In Connecticut?